jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a re-submission.
-This version adds support for geepack::geeglm() models and rma.ls models estimated using metafor::rma.uni().
-It also includes several miscellaneous bug fixes.
+This version fixes the formatting of package version numbers in unit tests to conform to changes in `packageVersion()` in R-devel.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.